secureblue/secureblue/files/system/desktop/usr/share/bazaar/README.md

 The primary goal of the blocklist is to block **web browsers**.

-This is partially to promote the usage of Trivalent, since it is already well integrated with secureblue; and usage of any other browser is almost certainly a security degredation, on top of adding massive attack surface from having multiple web browsers installed.
+This is partially to promote the usage of Trivalent, since it is already well integrated with secureblue.
+Usage of any other browser is almost certainly a security degradation, on top of adding massive attack surface from having multiple web browsers installed.

 However, the primary reason is that the majority of web browsers are *incompatible with Flatpak sandboxing*.
 Flatpak sandboxing is **application-level**, and is incapable of more granularity than that without manual intervention by the application itself.